 - I threw out an entire large trash sack of trash (broken items, old bits of paper, etc).

 - I took an entire trunk-load-and-a-half of gently used items to donate to charity.
 And it was fast - I was not working on it all day.

 - Her method is simple and straightforward.
 You don't have to do much thinking, and there's no agonizing over things.
 It was surprisingly easy when I followed the questions she posed.

 The bad news:

-- There is still some more for me to do since I didn't get to every area.
-The good news is that subsequent times will be easier because there's not much clutter coming back in the meantime, since those original items are now gone.
+- I didn't complete it all in one weekend since I didn't get to every area.
+This didn't surprise me as I figured it would take longer than a weekend.
+I felt happy knowing subsequent times will be easier because there's not much clutter coming back in the meantime, since those original items are now gone.